5G-MAG/rt-5gms-application-function/examples/README.md

 ## `ContentHostingConfiguration_Big-Buck-Bunny_pull-ingest_https.json`

 This file is an alternative to `ContentHostingConfiguration_Big-Buck-Bunny_pull-ingest.json` (see above) and can be used along with the `Certificates.json` file to run a rt-5gms-application-function to provision a 5GMS Application Server which will provide an HTTPS distribution point only.

+## `ContentHostingConfiguration_Big-Buck-Bunny_pull-ingest_domain-name_http.json`

+This file is the same as `ContentHostingConfiguration_Big-Buck-Bunny_pull-ingest.json` except that the distribution configuration also has "media.example.com" as a domain name alias.
+This file is included for testing the portions of the Application Function that should prefer the use of the domain name alias over the canonical name or vice-versa.

+## `ContentHostingConfiguration_Big-Buck-Bunny_pull-ingest_domain-name_http_and_https.json`

+This file is the same as `ContentHostingConfiguration_Big-Buck-Bunny_pull-ingest_http_and_https.json` except that the distribution configuration also has "media.example.com" as a domain name alias.
+This file is included for testing the portions of the Application Function that should prefer the use of the domain name alias over the canonical name or vice-versa.

+## `Test_http_canonical-msaf.yaml`

+This is a 5GMS Application Function YAML configuration file used for testing.
+This configuration uses the `ContentHostingConfiguration_Big-Buck-Bunny_pull-ingest.json` ContentHostingConfiguration to test http protocol distribution using `localhost` as the canonical domain name of the Application Server.

+## `Test_http_domain_alias-msaf.yaml`

+This is a 5GMS Application Function YAML configuration file used for testing.
+This configuration uses the `ContentHostingConfiguration_Big-Buck-Bunny_pull-ingest_domain-name_http.json` ContentHostingConfiguration to test http protocol distribution using `localhost` as the canonical domain name of the Application Server and `media.example.com` as a domain name alias for the distribution configuration.

+## `Test_https_canonical-msaf.yaml`

+This is a 5GMS Application Function YAML configuration file used for testing.
+This configuration uses the `ContentHostingConfiguration_Big-Buck-Bunny_pull-ingest_http_and_https.json` ContentHostingConfiguration and the `Certificates.json` certificates index file to test https protocol distribution using `localhost` as the canonical domain name of the Application Server.

+Generate the certificates before using the configuration file.
+See [`Certificates.json`](#certificatesjson) for more information.

+## `Test_https_domain_alias-msaf.yaml`

+This is a 5GMS Application Function YAML configuration file used for testing.
+This configuration uses the `ContentHostingConfiguration_Big-Buck-Bunny_pull-ingest_domain-name_http_and_https.json` ContentHostingConfiguration and the `Certificates.json` certificates index file to test https protocol distribution using `localhost` as the canonical domain name of the Application Server and `media.example.com` as a domain name alias for the distribution configurations.

+Generate the certificates before using the configuration file.
+See [`Certificates.json`](#certificatesjson) for more information.